26 Endangered Species in Michigan

 Chances are you that you know a little bit about various endangered species.
-And, of course you’re (more than likely) familiar with pandas, tigers, and sea turtles.
+And, of course, you’re familiar with pandas, tigers, and sea turtles.
 What you might not know is that there are endangered species living in every US State!
 Each individual state has a number of species that are slowly dying out in their region.

 If you want to help endangered species, you can really make a huge impression right in your own backyard.

 If you live in Michigan, you’ve come to the right place.
 Here is a list of a few endangered species that live right here in Michigan (and a little bit of info about each one.)
 After learning about each plant and animal, you can get a start on working out a solution for the species that live in your area.

 The Canada lynx is on the “threatened list.”
 This small breed of wild cat has silverish brown fur, sometimes with black highlights and is said to resemble a bobcat.
 While located mostly in Canada, they are known to make forays into some of the more northern states, such as Michigan and Washington.
 Their numbers have dwindled due to trapping for their fur, which is thick and warm.

 These timid cats mostly feed on small animals and, like most cats, are primarily nocturnal.
 That said, there have been daytime sightings of these beautiful cats.